-How will you prepare and support my child or young person to join the academy and nursery school and how will you support them to move on to the next stage, or move on to adult life?
+How will you prepare and support every child to join the academy and how will you support them to move on to the next stage, or move on to adult life?

-Your child will have the chance to meet the staff they will be working with on a daily basis and will be encourage to ask any questions they may have.
+Every child will have the chance to meet the staff they will be working with on a daily basis and will be encourage to ask any questions they may have.
 They will be asked about their likes and interests so that we can try to make them feel at home as soon as possible.
+Staff may create a Pen Portrait with the child to get a better understanding of what works well for them and what doesn't.
 When your child moves up to their next class, they complete a transition time with their new teacher in their new classrooms.
 This aims to alleviate any concerns and give the teachers the chance to meet and get to know the children prior to September.